A method for the numerical analysis of hybrid lumped-distributed superconducting quantum circuits: Validation of the method through QuLTRA

 The second test structure is a quarter-wavelength ($\lambda/4$) resonator, 3.5-mm long, inductively coupled to a feedline terminated with 50-$\Omega$ resistances at both ends (Fig.\,\ref{qubit_lambda_b}).
 Both the feedline and the resonator line have a width of 15\,\textmu m and a gap of 10\,\textmu m.
 The coupler is a 3-line CPW with central grounded line of 15-\textmu m width.
 Despite its simplicity, this structure is challenging to simulate with Ansys HFSS, especially for rather short coupler lengths, due to the computational time required to achieve convergence.
 In QuLTRA the resonator is modeled with a CPW line with characteristic impedance of $51.6\,\Omega$ and length $\ell_R$, with one end left open and the other end connected to one port of the 3-line coupler of length $\ell$.
 The other ports of the coupler are connected to ground and to 50-$\Omega$ resistances (Fig.\,\ref{qubit_lambda_b}).
 It is $\ell_R + \ell = 3.5\,$mm, that is the total length of the resonator line in the layout.
 The coupler length $\ell$ is taken as the sum of the length of the straight part of the coupler plus half length of its curved section in the layout.

 Fig.\,\ref{confronto} shows the values of the resonator linewidth $\kappa$ obtained with both QuLTRA and Ansys as a function of the coupler length $\ell$.
-The results are in very good agreement, in spite of large differences in the required computational time: a few seconds on a standard laptop for QuLTRA, as opposed to almost one hour on a server for Ansys HFSS.
+The results are in very good agreement, in spite of large differences in the required computational time: QuLTRA completes the simulation in only a few seconds on a standard laptop equipped with an AMD Ryzen 7 7730U (8 cores) and 16 GB RAM running Windows 11, whereas the equivalent Ansys HFSS simulation requires nearly one hour on a high-performance server (HPE ProLiant DL560 Gen10) featuring 96 physical Intel Xeon Gold 6252N cores and 512 GB RAM.